jameskimmel/Nextcloud_Ubuntu/nextcloud_behind_NGINX_proxy.md

 ```bash
 php -r 'phpinfo();' | grep opcache.enable
 ```
-should show "on" for the first line
+should show "On => On" for the first line

 ### Redis
 Add redis to the www-data group